Certified Pediatric Oncology Nurse (CPON®)

 You should be very proud that you are certified!
 In order to keep your certification, you need to earn points for renewal by completing Continuing Nursing Education, Continuing Medical Education, or Academic Education credits or have work published in Publications or give Presentations.
 Follow this step-by-step guide to maintain your certification.

-You will need to earn 100 points through professional development activities.
-For CPON® certified nurses, at least 80 points must be in pediatrics, and at least 50 must be in pediatric oncology.
+You will need to earn 50 points through professional development activities.
+The 50 points must be of pediatric oncology content.

 3. Keep all documentation.